The Conundrum of The Blue-Silver Colour Mark of Red Bull

-Red bull successfully got two of its trade mark registered under class 32 of the Nice Classification[i]; one in 2002 and the other in 2010 for the color combination blue-silver.
-To, show that this trade mark aided in the distinctive character acquired by the energy drink, it submitted descriptions stating- "Protection is claimed for the colors blue (RAL 5002) and silver (RAL 9006).
-The ratio of the colors is approximately 50%–50%."
-(About the first mark registered in 2002) and "The two colors will be applied in equal proportion and juxtaposed to each other, Blue (Pantone 2747C), silver (Pantone 877C)."
+Red bull successfully got two of its trademark registered under class 32 of the Nice Classification[i]; one in 2002 and the other in 2010 for the color combination blue-silver.
+To, show that this trademark aided in the distinctive character acquired by the energy drink, it submitted descriptions stating- “Protection is claimed for the colors blue (RAL 5002) and silver (RAL 9006).
+The ratio of the colors are approximate 50%–50%.”
+(About the first mark registered in 2002) and “The two colors will be applied in equal proportion and juxtaposed to each other, Blue (Pantone 2747C), silver (Pantone 877C).”
 (Concerning the second mark registered in 2010).[ii]

 Before approaching the CJEU, the case passed through numerous doors, starting with the EUIPO Cancellation division, which declared both the marks to be invalid as they were not sufficiently represented in a clear and precise manner.
 Later the decision was appealed before the First Board of Appeal of EUIPO which decided to dismiss the appeals completely.
 And finally, before reaching CJEU, it was appealed before the EU General Court, which upheld the decision given by the Cancellation Division.[v]

 The appeal by the Red Bull before the CJEU was based on five grounds-